Learn how to install AADFS (AskCody Active Directory Forwarding Service) to manage user and hosts synchronization via Active Directory

 - Processor: Minimum 2GHz dual-core

 Since the AADFS service will forward data to an AskCody endpoint, outbound communication on port 443 (HTTPS) and internet connection is required.

-Depending on the region where the AskCody customer is signed-up the following endpoints is used:
+Depending on the region where the AskCody customer is signed-up the following endpoints are used:

 US region: https://sync.goaskcody.com/active_directory/